 - Takes into account any informally agreed targets or working practices

-- Has enough time to deliver the agreed services taking into account the related OLAs and supplier contracts.
+- Has enough time to deliver the agreed services taking into account the related SLAs and supplier contracts.

 If you get your SLAs right, then you can change the conversation from contentious service reviews and tension to an opportunity for continual improvement.
-By reducing the feedback loops and engaging with the business we get to flex and adapt our ways of working accordingly to boost overall customer satisfaction.
+By reducing the feedback loops and engaging with the rest of the business we get to flex and adapt our ways of working (in IT) accordingly to boost overall customer satisfaction.